Anshulk14/RETAIL-SALES-ANALYSIS-PROJECT/README.md

-_Table Creation_: Create a retail_sales table to store key transaction details like Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.
+$_Table Creation_: Create a retail_sales table to store key transaction details like Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.

-_Data Cleaning_: Identify and handle missing values to ensure data integrity.
+_#Data Cleaning_: Identify and handle missing values to ensure data integrity.

-_Exploratory Data Analysis:_ Run queries to preview the dataset, retrieve column metadata, count records, and check for duplicate transactions.
+#_Exploratory Data Analysis:_ Run queries to preview the dataset, retrieve column metadata, count records, and check for duplicate transactions.

-_Technologies Used_
+#_Technologies Used_

 SQL: PostgreSQL for database management and querying.

 Database Management Tools: PostgreSQL or any SQL client of your choice (e.g., pgAdmin, DBeaver).

-Setup Instructions
+#Setup Instructions